milhamap/Dot-Indonesia-Challange/README.md

 ## How to Run
 1. Open 2 terminal
-2. Terminal 1 to compile the TypeScript into JS File (watch mode) with command below
+2. Terminal 1 uses git bash to compile the TypeScript into JS File (watch mode) with command below
 ```console
 $ npm run ts
 ```